-M. Service Standards
+L. Service Standards

 The Management Company must operate the Hotel in accordance with the Owner's service standards which are consistent with industry classifications.
-The Owner's service standards are available on the BRCA VEIA Prospectus/Business Opportunities website.
+The Owner's service standards are available on the NPS Concessions - Standards and Evaluations website.

-N. Periodic evaluations and inspections
+M. Periodic Evaluations and Inspections

-The Management Company will provide appropriate access to facilities, staff, and records so the Owner, or a third party authorized by the Owner, may conduct both announced and unannounced periodic operational evaluations of services to ensure conformance to applicable operational and maintenance standards, including of the following:
+The Management Company will provide appropriate access to facilities, staff, and records so the Owner, or a third party authorized by the Owner, may conduct both announced and unannounced periodic operational evaluations of services to ensure conformance to applicable operational and maintenance standards, including of government-assigned personal property, as well as the following:

-- i.
-Safety and Fire Prevention.
-In addition to the risk management component of periodic evaluations, the Owner may conduct safety and fire prevention inspections of the Hotel. - ii.
+- Safety and Fire Prevention.
+In addition to the risk management component of periodic evaluations, the Owner may conduct safety and fire prevention inspections of assigned facilities and operations. - ii.
 Animal Pest Exclusion.
 The Owner will evaluate whether the Management Company complies with Owner's pest exclusion standards. - iii.
 Accessibility.
-The Management Company is responsible for understanding and complying with accessibility laws.
+The Management Company is responsible for understanding and complying with accessibility laws. - iv.

-- iv.
 Healthy and Sustainable Food.
 The Owner will evaluate the food and beverage operations' compliance with the Owner's Healthy Food Choice Standards (required) and Sustainable Food Choice Guidelines (recommended). - 1.
 Public Health Inspections.
-An officer of the U.S. Public Health Service will conduct periodic evaluations of the food and beverage operations.
-These evaluations will be conducted in accordance with the U.S. Food Code. - 2.
-Environmental Audits.
-The Owner may conduct environmental audits to evaluate the operations with respect to environmental compliance and environmental best management practices in accordance with the Owner's VEIA Environmental Management Program Standards.
-The Owner considers the Management Company's performance in closing audit findings in specified timeframes in the annual evaluation of the Management Company's Environmental Management Program. - 3.
+A representative of the Owner's Office of Public Health will conduct periodic evaluations of the food and beverage operations.
+These evaluations will be conducted in accordance with the Owner's Public Health Service procedures based on the U.S. Food Code. - Environmental Audits.
+The Owner may conduct environmental audits to evaluate the operations with respect to environmental compliance and environmental best management practices in accordance with the Owner's current Commercial Services Environmental Audit Program Operating Guide.
+The Owner considers performance in closing audit findings in specified

+- timeframes in the annual evaluation of the Management Company's Environmental Management Program. - 3.
 Integrated Pest Management Inspections.
 The Owner may conduct integrated pest management inspections of all facilities and operations, which may consider issues such as vector control and exclusion practices, pesticide application practices, and others. - 4.
 Informational and Interpretive Materials Review.
-The Owner may evaluate the Management Company's informational and interpretive materials to ensure appropriateness, accuracy, quality, and the relationship to Area Fundamental Resources and Values in addition to servicespecific reviews that occur during periodic evaluations. - 5.
+The Owner may evaluate the Management Company's informational and interpretive materials to ensure appropriateness, accuracy, quality, and the relationship to Area Fundamental Resources and Values in addition to service-specific reviews that occur during periodic evaluations. - 5.
 Other Inspections.
 The Owner reserves the right to enter the facilities at any reasonable time for any evaluation or when otherwise deemed necessary.

-O. Guest Satisfaction Survey System
+N. Guest Satisfaction and Monitoring

-The Management Company will be responsible for developing and maintaining a Guest Satisfaction Survey System with the input of the Asset Manager for the approval of the Owner prior to the Commencement Date of the Management Agreement.
-"Guest Satisfaction Survey System" means an internet-based or electronic system that provides guest satisfaction surveys designed to measure visitor satisfaction with the quality, services, product mix, pricing, facilities maintenance, and guest experience at the Hotel.
-The Management Company will develop an appropriate weighting and scoring system to tabulate the surveys and to determine acceptable guest satisfaction scores.
+The Management Company will be responsible for developing and maintaining a Guest Satisfaction Survey, with the assistance of the Asset Manager, approved by the Owner.
+The Management Company will develop an appropriate weighting and scoring system to tabulate the surveys and to determine acceptable guest satisfaction scores and passing scores.

-The Guest Satisfaction Survey System must be capable of creating reports and summaries of electronically submitted surveys.
+The Guest Satisfaction Survey must be capable of creating reports and summaries of electronically submitted comments.
 A monthly summary of all comments and complaints must be submitted to the Owner within fifteen (15) days of the last day of each month.